 We are very excited about starting the Cheese and Wine pairing with you next week!
 Would you like to present the tasting principle?

-I am also excited about this event, sharing my passion to others is always great, not only the crowd will learn about cheese and wine, they will foremost have an amazing experience and a good time.
+ut this event, sharing my passion to others is always great, not only the crowd will learn about cheese and wine, they will foremost have an amazing experience and a good time.
 With One to Wine, I will present 6 different cheeses from different origin, a story will be shared about the particular cheese, I will explain the key attributes to the cheese, from texture, to taste and complexity, then once paired with a selected Win

 e, the audience will discover taste and flavors that are both revealed when tasted together.

 During the day we prepared the tasting, what was your favorite pairing?

 I fell in love with the Loire Ambitieux White wine and the Rosary Goat Cheese and Old Winchester.
 How French and British can marry each other with this wonderful matching.

 Tricky question: British Cheese or French Cheese

 Difficult question…well I tend to prefer unpasteurized mature cheeses which are more common in France, particularly the Alpine and Mountain cheeses, so French cheeses it is.
 Although, the British territory has a lot of uncommon cheeses which are just awaited to be tried and discovered, the Stinking bishop, old Winchester, Wolseley and Berkswell are amongst my favorites.

 Mostly red or white wine?

 White wine, particularly with cheeses, the red flavor would often take over the flavors of the cheeses, except if you select strong flavored or extra mature cheeses.

 And, at least, after tasting all our wines, which one from our range would you recommend?

 Definitely the Loire wines, either White or Red, the wines from this region offers freshness, smoothness and an aroma from the grapes that would never deceives a cheese & wine lover.